 Coming to the place where you can get it all, there are certainly several places to source them.
 One excellent place offering it all under a single roof would be PCBONLINE, which is perfect for several reasons, namely the following.

-PCBONLINEdevelops an auto system where you can upload your Gerber files to order PCBs/PCBA online, but our auto system for the components are still on the way.
-However, you can contact us via email at firstname.lastname@example.org to get a quote and order from us.
+PCBONLINE develops an auto system where you can upload your Gerber files to order PCBs/PCBA online, but our auto system for the components is still on the way.
+However, you can contact us via email at email@example.com to get a quote and order from us.
 We will provide factory-priced components and modules to you without minimum order requirements.